TrueOsiris/docker-vrising/README.md

 ## Remarks
 ### as requested or logged in issues

-- Configuration settings are still those in `/path/on/host/dedicatedserverfiles/VRisingServer_Data/StreamingAssets/Settings` so **NOT** those in /persistentdata.<br>
+- Configuration settings are still those in `/path/on/host/persistentdata/Settings/`.<br>
-update: I removed duplication of the files to /persistentdata.
-I was working on adding them to the executable line, in order to always retain the original files, but I do not longer see the point.<br>
-<font color="#E00000">Serverpatch overwrites config files!</font> - working on it. use GAMEPORT & QUERYPORT environment variables.
+  Serverpatch overwrites config files in /path/on/host/server!

 - If you use different internal & external ports, you can only use direct connect.
 For example `-p 12345:6789/udp` container port 6789 as defined in ServerHostSettings.json, and exposed as 12345 will make your server invisible, even if  `"ListOnMasterServer=true"`